cdaringe/postgraphile-upsert/readme.md

 ## [Smart Tags](https://www.graphile.org/postgraphile/smart-tags/) Support

-- Add `@omit upsert` to column comments to prevent them from being insertable or updateable in an upsert mutation.
 - Add `@omit updateOnConflict` to column comments to prevent them from being modified on _existing_ rows in an upsert mutation.

 ## Credits